This post contains affiliate links. If you buy through these links, I may earn a small commission.

 - Serve with rolls, buns, or biscuits.
 This chowder would also be delicious served with a side salad.

-- For an even creamier texture, substitute heavy cream for some of the milk.
+- For an even creamier texture, substitute a couple of tablespoons of heavy cream for some of the milk.

-- Other delicious additions to this would be scallions, jalapenos, carrots, dill weed, or even some cream cheese.
+- Other delicious additions to this would be some chicken broth, red pepper flakes, scallions, jalapenos, carrots, dill weed, chicken stock or even some cream cheese.

 More Recipe Suggestions